CANTUS-Project/api/source/resource_types.rst

 -------------------

-Unlike the types listed in the following section (:ref:`complex record types`) the resources in this category are expected to change infrequently during the lifetime of the database---perhaps never.
-In practice this is not meaningful for the API or its implementations.
-However, these resources are also similar in having few useful attributes.
+Unlike the types listed in the following section (:ref:`complex record types`) the resources in this category will not have fields that cross-reference another resource.
+Simple resources also tend to have fewer fields, and are not expected to change often during the lifetime of the database---perhaps never.

 Each of the resources in this category will have two members in the JSON response body: ``"name"``, which provides a human-readable name for that resource (e.g., "14th century" for a resource of the